EQUINE DISTRESS (THE PROBLEM)

 + Is NIGHTWATCH® safe?

-NIGHTWATCH® is safe and under review by the Federal Communications Commission (FCC) and Industry Canada (IC) for sale and distribution in the United States and Canada.
-NIGHTWATCH® was developed under the expert guidance of veterinarians and tested on many horses of various breeds and sizes across the United States.
+NIGHTWATCH® is safe and under review to comply with the limits for a Class B digital device, pursuant to Part 15 of the Federal Communications Commission (FCC) rules.
+NIGHTWATCH® further ensures compliance with Industry Canada (IC) license-exempt RSS standard(s) and IEC (International Electrotechnical Commission) 60950 product safety standards.
+NIGHTWATCH® was developed under the expert guidance of veterinarians and has been tested on many horses of various breeds and sizes across the United States.

 + I am concerned about leaving any halter on my horse overnight.

 We recognize some equestrians may have apprehension leaving a halter on a horse overnight or for an extended period of time when they are not being supervised.
 For this reason, we have developed the optional NIGHTWATCH® safety collar in addition to the NIGHTWATCH® breakaway halter.
 NIGHTWATCH® halters/collars have been specifically designed to have multiple breakaway points because we want to do everything within our power to reduce the likelihood of causing harm.
 Due to the low break-point of all-natural leather vs nylon, we do not recommend using any NIGHTWATCH® crown in conjunction with a nylon halter.

 + Where is NIGHTWATCH® made?